t3n0/t3n0/README.md

 | Ballistic diffusion of particles in 2 dimensions within user defined boundaries. | Transfer matrix method at normal incidence with 4x4 matrix formalism. |

+## 🆕 News, updates and roadmap

+- I have recently started to use [`uv`](https://docs.astral.sh/uv/) and it's amazing.
+Slowly I'll shift all my python repos to use `uv` (hopefuly, LOL).
+- This github readme works as a portfolio, but soon I will try to use github pages, to give it a nicer look.

 ## 🗄️ More contents

 Find all notes, softwares, lectures, data and more in my [**contents hub**](https://github.com/t3n0/contents-hub).